AndyFirkinNikolaidis/StudentRecords/README.md

 1. Applied use of SOLID principles.
 2. Well-structured .NET solution conforming to MVC and Web API patterns
-3. Solution compiles
+3. Inclusion of unit tests.

 _Desirable Criteria_

 1. Code conforms to recognisable best practice such as consistent use of casing and naming conventions.
-2. Solution executes and functions according to specification above.
+2. Modern, accessible UI/UX
-3. Inclusion of unit tests.
+3. Solution executes and functions according to specification above.